CAMPING

 Beim Wildcamping lässt sich Gebirgslandschaft mit Blick auf den See wunderbar genießen

-You can get an overview of the legal situation for wild camping in Europe in this article.
+You can find an overview of the legal situation regarding wild camping in Europe in this article.

 What is wild camping anyway?

-Wild camping describes spending the night in a camper or tent away from official sites and campgrounds.
-As a rule, this involves camping in the great outdoors.
+Wild camping describes spending the night in a motorhome or tent away from official pitches and campsites.
+It usually involves camping in the great outdoors.

 Is wild camping allowed?

-The Everyman's Right grants all people the fundamental right to enjoy and freely use nature and wilderness.
-In addition to the right to enter, for example for hiking, it is also permitted to spend the night, for example in a tent.
+Everyman's Right grants all people the basic right to enjoy and freely use nature and wilderness.
+In addition to the right to enter, for example for hiking, overnight stays, for example in a tent, are also permitted.
 However, this is limited to a maximum of one or two nights.

-The Everyman's Right applies only to hikers and cyclists who want to set up a temporary camp in nature.
+The Everyman's Right only applies to hikers and cyclists who want to set up a temporary camp in the countryside.
 You are not allowed to drive and park your caravan or motorhome just anywhere.
 Instead, look for a public parking lot or a safe spot on the side of the road.

-Wild camping in a camper is usually only allowed for one night.
-So don't get too comfortable and continue your trip the next morning.
+Wild camping in a motorhome is usually only permitted for one night.
+So don't get too comfortable and continue your journey the next morning.

 Sleeping in the car

-Sleeping in the car, for example during a road trip, is usually not prohibited.
+Sleeping in the car, for example during a road trip, is generally not prohibited.
 As with wild camping with a caravan, it depends on where you park your car and how long you make yourself at home.
-Pay attention to the road traffic regulations, avoid stopping bans and private property and limit your stay to one night.
+Pay attention to the road traffic regulations, avoid stopping bans and private properties and limit your stay to one night.

-Wild camping in a car is not without danger.
-Look for a safe place, make sure you have enough oxygen and snuggle up in warm blankets.
-Especially in winter it can get very cold in the car.
-Gas heaters, gas stoves or car heaters are not a solution when camping overnight in a car - the devices should never be left running unattended, and there is even a risk of suffocation.
+Wild camping in your car is not without danger.
+Find a safe parking space, make sure you have a sufficient supply of oxygen and snuggle up in warm blankets.
+It can quickly get very cold in the car, especially in winter.
+Gas heaters, gas stoves or car heaters are not a solution when spending the night in the car - these devices should never be left unattended and there is even a risk of suffocation.

-Camping in the wilderness is the epitome of wild camping: simply pitch your tent in a meadow, field or forest and spend the night in the middle of nature.
-Whether this camping adventure is allowed is regulated individually in each country.
-So before you set up a tent camp, always familiarize yourself with the applicable local regulations.
+Camping inthe wilderness is the epitome of wild camping: simply pitch your tent in a meadow, field or forest and spend the night in the middle of nature.
+Whether this camping adventure is permitted is regulated individually in each country.
+So before you set up a tent camp, always familiarize yourself with the local regulations.

-A bivouac is a night camp under the open sky, without a tent, but only in a sleeping bag, on a sleeping mat or in a hammock.
+A bivouac is an overnight camp in the open air, without a tent, but simply in a sleeping bag, on a sleeping mat or in a hammock.
 A tarp can also be used as weather protection.

 Bivouacking is not clearly regulated by law.
-Who camps under the starry sky in the sleeping bag, moves thus in a legal grey area.
-An unplanned emergency bivouac, for example, if you are surprised by bad weather during a hike or are too exhausted to continue your journey, is generally permitted.
-Intentional bivouacking, on the other hand, is not welcome and may be construed as unauthorized wild camping.
+Anyone camping under the stars in a sleeping bag is therefore operating in a legal gray area.
+However, an unplanned emergency bivouac, for example if you are surprised by bad weather during a hike or are too exhausted to continue your journey, is generally permitted.
+Deliberate bivouacking, on the other hand, is not welcome and may be interpreted as unauthorized wild camping.

-Forests, hunting and nature reserves as well as national parks are taboo for wild camping in most countries.
-If you still don't want to do without it, contact the respective forest owner or the forestry authority and ask for permission.
+Forests, hunting and nature reserves and national parks are taboo for wild camping in most countries.
+If you still don't want to do without it, contact the respective forest owner or forestry authority and ask for permission.

-Otherwise, there are sometimes forest areas that are explicitly approved for wild camping.
+Otherwise, there are also some forest areas that are explicitly approved for wild camping.
 This is the case in Poland, for example.

-If you want to spend the night in an open field, you should keep your distance from private land - or get permission from the owner.
+If you want to spend the night in an open field, you should stay away from private land - or get permission from the owner.
 In any case, camping is prohibited in agricultural fields so as not to cause any damage.

 Where is wild camping allowed in Europe?

 As we have already mentioned, the regulations on wild camping vary from country to country - there is no uniform regulation in Europe.
-In most countries, free camping in nature is either completely prohibited or strongly regulated and strictly controlled.
-If you are caught camping without permission, you will have to pay high fines, which can quickly break your vacation budget.
+In most countries, wild camping in the countryside is either completely prohibited or strictly regulated and strictly controlled.
+If you are caught camping without permission, you can expect to pay fines, some of which are high and can quickly exceed your vacation budget.

-As an aid to what you should pay attention to as a wild camper in the European countries, we give you here a small overview of the current country-specific rules.
+To help you find out what you should look out for as a wild camper in European countries, here is a brief overview of the current country-specific rules.

 Countries that are good for wild camping

-In the Scandinavian countries of Norway and Sweden, as well as in Scotland, the Everyman's Right applies.
-This means that wild camping is allowed - with a few exceptions.
-In these countries you will find many good places for wild camping, whether on the coast with a view of the sea or at picturesque lakes in front of an impressive mountain backdrop.
+In the Scandinavian countries of Norway and Sweden, as well as in Scotland , everyman's right applies.
+This means that wild camping is permitted - with a few exceptions.
+In these countries you will find many good places for wild camping, whether on the coast with a view of the sea or on picturesque lakes against an impressive mountain backdrop.

-In the Baltic States (Estonia, Latvia and Lithuania), wild campers also get their money's worth: camping is possible on any public land if it is not expressly prohibited.
+Wild campers also get their money's worth in the Baltic states (Estonia, Latvia and Lithuania): camping is possible on any public land if it is not expressly prohibited.

-The situation is similar in Iceland: as long as you are not in national parks, residential areas or on private property, wild camping is allowed.
+The situation is similar in Iceland: as long as you are not in national parks, residential areas or on private land, wild camping is permitted.

-In these countries you can wild camp with some restrictions
+You can camp wild in these countries with some restrictions

-In countries such as Poland, Switzerland and Portugal, you can also wild camp away from campsites, but sometimes only in designated areas and in compliance with strict rules.
-In Switzerland, the legal situation is different in each canton.
-Therefore, always inform yourself in advance or directly on site about the applicable regulations.
+In countries such as Poland, Switzerland and Portugal, you can also go wild camping away from campsites, but in some cases only in designated areas and subject to strict rules.
+In Switzerland, the legal situation is also different in each canton.
+Therefore, always find out about the applicable regulations in advance or directly on site.

 In Italy, France, the Netherlands and Eastern European countries, camping in the wilderness is generally prohibited.
-In Denmark, there are some exceptions, but they come with strict rules.
-In Spain, wild camping is subject to regional bans.
-Where it is allowed, you usually have to get an official permit.
+There are some exceptions in Denmark , but these are subject to strict rules.
+In Spain , wild camping is subject to regional bans.
+Where it is permitted, you usually have to obtain an official permit.

-Also in Germany it looks rather bad for nature-loving campers: Wild camping with a tent is not allowed even away from nature reserves and, depending on the federal state, can result in a charge.
+In Germany, too, things look rather bad for nature-loving campers: Wild camping with a tent is not permitted even away from nature reserves and can result in a charge depending on the federal state.

-But you don't have to give up camping in nature completely: in many places there are now also so-called trekking sites, so to speak designated wild camping sites, where you can spend the night for free or for a small fee.
+But you don't have to give up camping in the great outdoors altogether: in many places there are now also so-called trekking sites, designated wild camping sites, where you can stay overnight free of charge or for a small fee.

 What are the penalties for wild camping?

-In Germany, wild camping is punished as an administrative offense.
-In addition to warnings of up to 100 euros per person, high fines of 500 to 2500 euros can be expected, depending on the severity of the violation.
+In Germany, wild camping is punishable as an administrative offense.
+In addition to warnings of up to 100 euros per person, high fines of 500 to 2500 euros can be expected, depending on the severity of the offense.
 The amount depends on whether you are wild camping with a tent or caravan, where you are staying and for how long.
-The penalty is particularly high if you endanger or actively damage nature.
+The fine is particularly high if you endanger or actively damage nature.

-In addition to the legal regulations, you should observe some rules of conduct during your camping trip in the wilderness:
+In addition to the legal regulations, you should observe a few rules of conduct on your camping trip in the wilderness:

-• Be respectful of the locals and do not disturb them.
+• Behave respectfully towards the locals and do not disturb them.

 • Stay away from residential areas and camp out of sight of houses.

-• Avoids noise - to protect wildlife and out of consideration for local residents.
+• Avoid noise - to protect the wildlife and out of consideration for local residents.

 • Always behave considerately in nature and leave everything as you found it.

-• Always take rubbish with you and dispose of rubbish properly.
+• Always take your garbage with you and dispose of it properly.

-• Do not do your business in nature, but use public or mobile toilets , for example the Boxio urine-diverting toilet .
+• Do not do your business in nature, but use public or mobile toilets, for example the Boxio separation toilet.

-• Only camp in small groups .
-Usually a maximum of three small tents are tolerated in one place.
+• Only camp in small groups.
+In most cases, a maximum of three small tents are tolerated in one place.

-• If you are unsure whether wild camping is allowed at your chosen location, it is better to ask and get permission.
+• If you are unsure whether wild camping is permitted at your chosen location, it is better to ask and obtain permission.

-If you adhere to the points mentioned and inform yourself exactly about the legal situation at your vacation destination, you can enjoy the feeling of freedom when wild camping in Europe without a guilty conscience and unpleasant surprises.
+If you adhere to the above points and find out exactly what the law is at your vacation destination, you can enjoy the feeling of freedom when wild camping in Europe without a guilty conscience or nasty surprises.

 Frequently asked questions about wild camping in Europe